silvidelgadillo/sprint-4-project/stress_test/README.md

 Using them the issue regarding the VRAM when scaling the model was fixed.
 One model container now only takes 600 MB in VRAM, and not 3.5 GB like before.

 I run the tests with 4 models and the API was able to easily handle 23 predictions/s.
 Now we're talking xD.
 The reports are inside ```reports/with_gpu```.

+**EDIT:** I implemented batch predicting, and run a test with batch size of 10, in the GPU, and with 4 models.
+The results were worse than in the case without using batches.
+The report is in ```reports/batch_10``` folder.